Self-criticism: Personality theory

-Sidney Blatt proposed a theory of personality which focuses on self-criticism and dependency.
+Sidney Blatt proposed a theory of personality that focuses on self-criticism and dependency.
 Blatt's theory is significant because he evaluates dimensions of personality as they relate to psychopathology and therapy.
-According to Blatt, personality characteristics affect our experience of depression, and are rooted in the development of our interpersonal interactions and self-identity.
+According to Blatt, personality characteristics affect our experience of depression and are rooted in the development of our interpersonal interactions and self-identity.
 He theorizes that personality can be understood in terms of two distinct dimensions - interpersonal relatedness and self-definition.
-These two dimensions not only represent personality characteristics, but are products of a lifelong developmental process.
+These two dimensions not only represent personality characteristics but are products of a lifelong developmental process.
 Disruption in self-definition or identity leads to self-criticism, and disruption in relatedness leads to dependency.
 Zuroff (2016) found that self-criticism showed stability across time both as a personality trait and as an internal state.
 Such a finding is important as it supports the fact that self-criticism can be measured in the same manner as other personality traits.

 Similar to Blatt's two personality dimensions, Aaron Beck (1983) defines social dependency and autonomy as dimensions of personality that are relevant for depression.
 Autonomy refers to how much the person relies on "preserving and increasing his independence, mobility, and personal rights".
 Furthermore, self-criticism involves holding oneself responsible for any past or present failures.
-Someone who is a self-critic will attribute negative events as a result of deficiencies in their own character or performance.
+Someone who is a self-critic will attribute negative events to deficiencies in their own character or performance.
 The personality characteristics that Beck describes as self-critical are usually negative for the person experiencing them.
 His description of their experience with self-criticism as a personality characteristic is therefore important because it will be similar to their experience of depression.

 Self-criticism as a personality trait has been linked to several negative effects.
 In a study examining behavior differences between personality types, Mongrain (1998) found that self-critics experienced greater negative affect, perceived support worse than others, and made fewer requests for support.
 Those who were high in self-criticism did not differ in the amount of support they received, only in how they accepted or requested it.
 Participants categorized as being higher in self-criticism had fewer interpersonal goals as well as more self-presentation goals.
 Among romantic partners, self-criticism predicts a decrease in agreeable comments and an increase in blaming.